Clicky

 During Easter week, this historic city transforms into a vibrant tableau of faith and tradition.
 The streets echo with the solemn beat of drums and the air is filled with the scent of incense as elaborate religious processions wind their way through the city.
 These processions, held on Maundy Thursday, Good Friday, and Easter Sunday, are a sight to behold.
 They feature intricately crafted floats that depict scenes from the Passion of Christ, carried by members of various religious brotherhoods in traditional attire.

-In 2024, the Holy Week in Spain, including these processions, will take place from March 24 to March 31st.
-Easter Sunday will fall on March 31st.
+In 2026, the Holy Week in Spain, including these processions, will take place from March 29 to April 5.
+Easter Sunday will fall on April 5th.
 The processions are a profound expression of devotion and a testament to the city’s rich religious heritage.
 They draw not only the local faithful but also pilgrims and tourists from around the world, all eager to partake in this unique blend of solemnity and celebration.
 This article will delve into the details of these processions, providing an intimate look at this remarkable Easter tradition in Santiago de Compostela.

 Santiago de Compostela Cathedral serves as a focal point and destination for several of the processions.